Overview

 The Public Health Agency of Canada (PHAC) funded Cochrane Canada and the McMaster GRADE Centre to develop guidelines for Post COVID-19 Condition (PCC).
 The team working on the guidelines is a group of 90 people from across Canada, including researchers, health professionals, people with lived PCC experience, and health economists.
 Their equity oversight committee ensures that equity is always considered-one of the first guideline projects to do so.

-Following a public consultation process, recommendations will be released monthly, with the final set of 100+ recommendations to be published in November 2024.
-As of June 2024, there are 11 good practice statements and 5 recommendations available to help guide patients, doctors, and policymakers.
-To view the good practice statements and recommendations, visit the CAN-PCC Recommendations Map(RecMap).
+Following a public consultation process, recommendations and good practice statements will be released on a monthly basis.
+The full set of approximately 100+ recommendations is expected to be completed and released by March 2025.
+As of December 2024, there are 12 good practice statements and 37 recommendations available to help guide patients, doctors, and policymakers.
+To view the good practice statements and recommendations, visit the CAN-PCC Recommendations Map (RecMap).
 Statements are available in both English and French.

 To learn more about the Canadian Guidelines for Post COVID-19 Condition, their team, and their aproach, visit their project website.